-The Bonds will be issued pursuant to the Constitution and the laws of the State, including particularly the Enabling Act and Title 35, Chapter 3, Article 4 Arizona Revised Statutes (the "Refunding Act").
-The Bonds are authorized by a resolution adopted by the Board on May 18, 2015\ (the "Bond Resolution").
-Proceeds from the sale of the

-Bonds and any amounts contributed by the District will be used to establish an irrevocable depository trust (the "Trust") containing moneys and certain obligations as hereinafter described that will, along with certain investment income thereon, as hereinafter described, be sufficient to pay when due, or at early redemption, principal of and interest on the Bonds Being Refunded as hereinafter described under "PLAN OF REFUNDING."
-The remaining proceeds will be applied to pay all legal, financial and other necessary costs incurred in connection with the sale of the Bonds.
+The Bonds will be issued pursuant to the Constitution and the laws of the State, including particularly the Enabling Act and Title 35, Chapter 3, Article 4, Arizona Revised Statutes (the "Refunding Act").
+The Bonds are authorized by a resolution adopted by the Board on September 12, 2016 (the "Bond Resolution").
+Proceeds from the sale of the Bonds and any amounts contributed by the District will be used to establish an irrevocable depository trust (the "Trust") containing moneys and certain obligations that will, along with certain investment income thereon, be sufficient to pay when due, or at early redemption, principal of and interest on the Bonds Being Refunded as hereinafter described under "PLAN OF REFUNDING."
+The remaining proceeds will be deposited to the debt service fund for the Bonds or applied to pay all legal, financial and other necessary costs incurred in connection with the sale of the Bonds.